paulbaumgarten/pbaumgarten.com/python/103-truth-if-else-while.md

     * Minimum length 6 characters.
     * Maximum length 16 characters.

-9. Write a program that will allow a user to input his name.
+9) Write a program that will allow a user to input his name.
 The prompt and input data would look something like this: `Please enter your name: Peter Ustinov`.
 Using a for-loop and the String method, `substring()`, produce a printout of the reversal of the name.
 For example, the name Peter Ustinov would be: `vonitsu retep`.
 Ensure that the printout is in all lower-case.

+10) If we didn't do it as an example together in class (or you are using my notes online), create a simple number guessing game.
+The program needs to work as follows:

+    * The computer picks a random number and stores it as a secret number
+    * Ask the user to guess the number
+    * If the guess is higher than the secret number, print the message "too high"
+    * If the guess is lower than the secret number, print the message "too low"
+    * If the guess is correct, print the message "you are correct!"
+    * To use a while loop to keep the game going until the correct guess has been made
+    * Bonus points: Can you keep count of the number of guesses it takes the player to get it correct?

+    Note: in Python to generate a random number, you should `import random` at the top of your program, and then use an instruction such as `r = random.randint(0, 100)` to generate a random integer between 0 and 99.